SarthakSKumar/Intro-to-Git-and-Github-workshop/Participants/README.md

 ### Contributing Process
 1. Fork the repository
 2. Clone your forked repository to your computer
-3. Edit the participants.txt file inside the Participants directory.
+3. Edit the <b>participants.txt</b> file inside the Participants directory.
 4. Add your Name and Github Profile Link.
 5. Once done, push the code to your forked repository.
 6. Head to the Pull Requests tab and click on "Create New Pull Request"